IMXNOOBX/fstick/README.md

 ## 📦 How To Build
 1. Clone the repo using `git clone https://github.com/IMXNOOBX/fstick.git`
-2. Download the [Arduino IDE](https://www.arduino.cc/en/software) and install it or use visual studio code with the [Arduino extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino)
+2. Download the [**Arduino IDE**](https://www.arduino.cc/en/software) and install it or use visual studio code with the [**Arduino extension**](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino)
 3. Run the python script `python3 setup.py` to be able to to build the project
-4. Go to the main file `fstick.ino` and click on the build button
+4. In your Arduino IDE or VSCode extension go to the main file `fstick.ino` and click on the build button in the top Left/Right in Arduino/VSCode respectively.

+## 🧶 Contribute/Issues
+Feel free to contribute or open any issue for the project, just make sure to read the [**CONTRIBUTE.md**](./CONTRIBUTE.md) file first and you follow the steps acordingly.

+## 🧾 License And CopyRight
+This project is licensed under the [**Apache 2.0**](./LICENSE) license.
+Copiright (c) 2023 IMXNOOBX

 ## 📚 Credits
 * [nemo](https://github.com/n0xa/m5stick-nemo) project for the idea and some code
 * [SourApple](https://github.com/RapierXbox/ESP32-Sour-Apple) for the ble spammer
 * [wifi-penetration-tool](https://github.com/risinek/esp32-wifi-penetration-tool) for incredible well documented code and such great tools